 The ric group defines the parameters for internal coordinate generation.
-The following parameters may be set:

-parameter description maxDist maximum possible distance for considering neighbors (in bohr).
-Default: 10 ${\tt typifyThreshold}$ minimum bond length separation of distinct bond types (the f parameter in [3]).
-After sorting the bond lengthes, the logarithm of subsequent lengthes are com- pared.
-If they differ by less than the threshold, the two bonds are assigned the same bond type.
-Default: 0.05 rmsThreshold minimum distance between two bond length clusters in units of their root-mean-square displacements (the R parameter of [3]).
-Default: 3 planeCutLimit Relative size of coordination polyhedra to separate the nearest neighbors from further atoms (the P parameter of [3]).
+maxDistmaximum possible distance for considering neighbors bohr).
+Default: 10typifyThresholdminimum bond length separation of distinct bond typ (the f parameter in [6]).
+After sorting the box typifyThreshold minimum bond length separation of distinct bond typ (the $f$ parameter in [6]).
+After sorting the bo (the $f$ parameter in [6]).
+After sorting the bo · · · · · · · · · · · · · · · · · · · lengthes, the logarithm of subsequent lengthes are co pared.
+If they differ by less than the threshold, the t bonds are assigned the same bond type.
+Default: 0.0 rmsThreshold minimum distance between two bond length clusters units of their root-mean-square displacements (the parameter of [6]).
+Default: 3 planeCutLimit Relative size of coordination polyhedra to separate t nearest neighbors from further atoms (the $P$ parame of [6]).
 Larger values allow for more neighbors.
-Default: 0.95 withAngles (flag) add bond angle coordinates for all bonds bvkAtoms (optional, experimental) List of atom ids (starting from 1) for which born-von-Karman transversal force con- stants are added.
-The comma-separated list must be enclosed by square brackets [].
-This adds a bond- directional coordinate to each bond of the atoms in the list.
+Defau 0.95 withAngles (flag) add bond angle coordinates for all bonds bvkAtoms (optional, experimental) List of atom ids (starting fr 1) for which born-von-Karman transversal force co stants are added.
+The comma-separated list must enclosed by square brackets [].
+This adds a bo directional coordinate to each bond of the atoms in t list.